AMReX-Combustion/PelePhysics/Docs/sphinx/Ceptr.rst

   $ cd ${PELE_PHYSICS_HOME}/Support/ceptr
   $ poetry update

-.. note:: Note that you will need to use a Python version >=3.10 and <3.12.
+.. note:: Note that the install requires a specific Python version, which is specified in the ``Support/ceptr/pyproject.toml``.
 If a compatible version exists in your system then poetry will try to find and use it.
 Otherwise, think about using a `conda <https://conda.io/projects/conda/en/latest/user-guide/getting-started.html>`_ environment to manage packages and their dependencies without tampering with your system.

 Usage
 -----